mkorpela/pabot/README.md

 --suitesfrom   [FILEPATH TO OUTPUTXML]
   Optionally read suites from output.xml file.
 Failed suites will run first and longer running ones will be executed before shorter ones.

+--shard [INDEX]/[TOTAL]
+  Optionally split execution into smaller pieces.
+This is typically used for distributing testing to multiple machines.

 Example usages: